ZhongRuoyu/chttpd/README.md

 For more information, run `chttpd --help`.

-Since version 0.2.1, chttpd is also available as a Docker image.
-The following command also does the above:
+chttpd is also available as a Docker image:

 ```bash
 docker run -d -p 8080:80 -v "$(pwd)/site:/site" zhongruoyu/chttpd -r /site